BekzodM/capstone-s24/README.md

 Unity game engine, C#

 ## 🛠 How To Use
-Unzip "HighRiseHavocGame.zip".
+Unzip "HighRiseHavocGame.zip"
-Inside the folder is an executable and a GameData.db Please run the executable in the same directory as GameData.db (do not separate these files)
+Inside the folder is an executable and a GameData.db
+Please run the executable in the same directory as GameData.db (do not separate these files)